puigmontella/puigmontella.github.io/research.md

 <p align="justify">  My work consisted of proposing and implementing a continuum formulation in a three-dimensional continuum numerical model (SedFoam).
 The originality of the model was to incorporate dilatancy as an elasto-plastic normal stress and not as a modification of the friction coefficient.
 Our model was able to predict the transient velocity of the granular avalanches for a wide range of initial volume fractions and the correct dynamics were observed when results were compared to experimental data. </p>

-Montellà, E. P., Chauchat, J., Chareyre, B., Bonamy, C., & Hsu, T. J. (2021).
-A two-fluid model for immersed granular avalanches with dilatancy effects.
-Journal of Fluid Mechanics, 925, A13.
+Montellà, E. P., Chauchat, J., Chareyre, B., Bonamy, C., & Hsu, T. J. (2021). **A two-fluid model for immersed granular avalanches with dilatancy effects.** _Journal of Fluid Mechanics_, 925, A13.

-Tsai, B., Mathieu, A., Montellà, E. P., Hsu, T. J., & Chauchat, J. (2022).
-An Eulerian two-phase flow model investigation on scour onset and backfill of a 2D pipeline.
-European Journal of Mechanics-B/Fluids, 91, 10-26.
+Tsai, B., Mathieu, A., Montellà, E. P., Hsu, T. J., & Chauchat, J. (2022). **An Eulerian two-phase flow model investigation on scour onset and backfill of a 2D pipeline.** _European Journal of Mechanics-B/Fluids_, 91, 10-26.

 ### Dilatancy and pore pressure feedback in granular materials: Column collapses